aimeos/map/README.md

 * @param string&#124;null $col Key of the nested array or object to check for
 * @param self&#60;int&#124;string,mixed&#62; New map

+For nested arrays, you have to pass the name of the column of the nested array which should be used to check for duplicates.

 This does also work to map values from multi-dimensional arrays by passing the keys of the arrays separated by the delimiter ("/" by default), e.g. `key1/key2/key3`